DmmDGM/8255/README.md

-SIZE 8K BINARY                      // Give this program a 8192 byte stack to work with START                               // Required for execution to begin 010   out "Hello, world."         // Basic print to the screen 020   alc &something :[1]         // Allocate 1 byte to the "something" variable 030   set &something 251          // Put the number 251 into the "something" variable 040   out "Number: $something."   // Write the number to the screen .                                   // Stop execution, not required
+SIZE 8K BINARY                      // Give this program a 8192 byte stack to work with START                               // Required for execution to begin 010   out "Hello, world."         // Basic print to the screen 020   alc &something :[1]         // Allocate 1 byte to the "something" register 030   set &something 251          // Put the number 251 into the "something" register 040   out "Number: $something."   // Write the number to the screen .                                   // Stop execution, not required
 ```